veitlab/moove/README.md

 ### Enabling ASIO Support for Windows

-ASIO provides the lowest latency, which is critical for Möve's real-time targeting capabilities.
+ASIO provides the lowest latency, which is critical for Moove's real-time targeting capabilities.
 To enable ASIO support in `sounddevice`, replace the default PortAudio DLL with an ASIO-enabled version.

 - Find an ASIO-enabled PortAudio DLL from a trusted source, such as [this one](https://github.com/spatialaudio/portaudio-binaries).